quicwg/multipath/draft-ietf-quic-multipath.md

 ## Handling PTO

 An implementation should follow the mechanism specified in {{QUIC-RECOVERY}}
 for detecting packet loss on each individual path.
-When an endpoint transmits a significant number of packets on a specific path, and the path turned into a blackhole while acknowledgements can not be received from the path, endpoint waits for PTO on the specific path following {{QUIC-RECOVERY}}.
+A special case happens when the PTO timer expires.
+According to {{QUIC-RECOVERY}}, no packet will be declared lost until either the packet sender receives a new acknowledgement for this path, or the path itself is finally declared broken.
+This cautious process minimizes the risk of spurious retransmissions, but it may cause significant delivery delay for the frames contained in these "lost packets".

-Meanwhile, as a potential advantage of multipath extension, when endpoints detect that one of the paths has turned into a blackhole, endpoints could choose to retransmit on other available paths if the congestion control window allows.
+Endpoints could take advantage of the multipath extension, and retransmit the content of the delayed packets on other available paths if the congestion control window on these paths allows.

 ## Handling different PMTU sizes